-· Terminate our contract with your specialist for other than cause; or you may be able to continue seeing your specialist and receive any in-network benefits for up to 90 days after you receive notice of the change.
+- Terminate our contract with your specialist for other than cause; or - Drop out of the Federal Employees Health Benefits (FEHB) Program and you enroll in another FEHB Program plan; or - Reduce our service area and you enroll in another FEHB plan, you may be able to continue seeing your specialist and receive any in-network benefits for up to 90 days after you receive notice of the change.
 Contact us, or, if we drop out of the Program, contact your new plan.